fiolj/sparta/doc/adapt_grid.rst

 combining all the child cells of a parent cell, so that the child cells are deleted and the parent cell becomes a single new child cell.
-See :ref:`Section howto 4.8<howto-grids>` for a description of the hierarchical grid used by SPARTA and a defintion of child and parent cells.
+See :ref:`Section howto 4.8<howto-grids>` for a description of the hierarchical grid used by SPARTA and a definition of child and parent cells.

 Grid adaptation can be useful for adjusting the grid cell sizes to the